 iii.
 Worship and bow down: “Not before a crucifix, not before a rotten image, not before a fair picture of a foul saint: these are not our makers; we made them, they made not us.
 Our God, unto whom we must sing, in whom we must rejoice, before whom we must worship, ‘is a great King above all gods’: he is no god of lead, no god of bread, no brazen god, no wooden god; we must not fall down and worship our Lady, but our Lord; not any martyr, but our Maker; not any saint, but our Saviour.”
 (Boils, cited in Spurgeon)

-ii.
+i.
+The three main verbs in verse 6 are all connected with the idea of getting low and being humble.
 “Three distinct words are used here to express three different acts of adoration: 1.
 Let us worship, nishtachaveh, let us prostrate ourselves; the highest act of adoration by which the supremacy of God is acknowledged.
 2. Let us bow down, nichraah, let us crouch or cower down, bending the legs under, as a dog in the presence of his master, which solicitously waits to receive his commands.
 3. Let us kneel, nibrachah, let us put our knees to the ground, and thus put ourselves in the posture of those who supplicate.”
 (Clarke)

-iii.
+ii.
 The redeemed have at least two great reasons to humbly worship God.
 He is both their Maker and their Redeemer.
 They belong to Him twice over, in both creation and redemption.

-iv.
+iii.
 “We have the right to come before God with great gladness, but never without a sense of His majesty, and what is due to it.”
 (Morgan)

 iii.
 “The familiar metaphors of verse 7 express his commitment, which is constant (our God), and his care, which is all-sufficing (his pasture) and personal (his hand).
 He is no hireling.”
 (Kidner)